Millennium Dome Show

 The Millennium Dome Show was a multimedia theatrical performance created to commemorate the year 2000 in the Millennium Dome in London, England.
-The show was directed by Pixar executive Pete Docter, who wrote the show alongside English musician Peter Gabriel and English architect Mark Fisher.

-Fisher designed the show while Gabriel composed the music, later made available as his eleventh studio album OVO.
-Micha Bergese was the Artistic Director.
-The show opened on 1 January 2000 and was performed 999 times before closing on 31 December of that year.
+Peter Gabriel composed the music, which was later made available as his eleventh studio album OVO.
+The show was performed in the middle of the Dome, opened on 1 January 2000 and was performed 999 times before its closing on 31 December of that year.

 The Story of OVO

 The Story of OVO was released in the CD-shaped comic book which was part of the CD edition of the studio album OVO with the title "OVO The Millennium Show".

 The Romeo and Juliet-like story in the show, serving as an allegory for humanity's unity between nature and technology, revolved around a feud between the "earth-people" and the "sky-people".
 A young boy from the sky and a young girl from the earth fell in love, but the feud between their people made it difficult for them to meet.
 Eventually the earth-people suffered a crushing defeat, which ultimately led them to reconcile and unite with the sky-people.
 At the end of the show, the lovers flew together into a better future, symbolizing the beginning of the new millennium.